hashicorp/terraform-provider-aws/website/docs/r/vpc_security_group_egress_rule.html.markdown

 When specifying an outbound rule for your security group in a VPC, the configuration must include a destination for the traffic.

-~> **NOTE on Security Groups and Security Group Rules:** TODO explain why this is now the prefered resource for managing security group rules.
+~> **NOTE on Security Groups and Security Group Rules:** TODO explain why this is now the preferred resource for managing security group rules.

 ## Example Usage